-Acts of Fraud are not insurable, which means even if you’re insured, your policy will not cover a fraud judgment – only a proper asset protection plan can.
+Acts of Fraud are not insurable.
+This means even if you’re insured, your policy will generally not cover a fraud judgment.
+Only a proper asset protection plan can.

-Fraud can be very threatening due to the fact that the defendant will be held personally liable for any amount awarded in a judgment.
+Fraud can be very threatening due to the fact that it can hold the defendant liable for any amount awarded in a judgment plus legal fees.

-Real Estate professionals are often bound by fiduciary responsibility, which means there is a relationship of trust and confidence and that the client’s best interests are acted upon.
-In a fiduciary relationship, the law prohibits anything other than action in the best interest of the client, or from acting for your own benefit in a way that might be detrimental to the client.
-People acting as fiduciaries are held to a high standard of honesty and disclosure.
-Alleged breachs of duty can stem from intentional or negligent acts.
+Real Estate professionals are often bound by fiduciary responsibility.
+That is, there is a relationship of trust and confidence.
+The agent must act in the client’s best interest.
+In fact, in a fiduciary relationship, the law prohibits anything other than action in the best interest of the client.
+It also forbids acting for your own benefit in a way that might be detrimental to the client.
+Accordingly, people acting as fiduciaries are held to a high standard of honesty and disclosure.
+Alleged breaches of duty can stem from intentional or negligent acts.

 Examples of Breach of Duty Claims:

 - An agent purposefully did not disclose a water rights dispute between the seller and a neighbor